Business Reporting Requirements & Other Assessments

 No tax due

 If you do not owe tax, you are still required to file a return.
-In this case, you can file a zero report electronically by using our bFile service, or over the telephone by calling 410-260-7225.
+In this case, you can file a zero report electronically by using the Maryland Tax Connect Portal, or over the telephone by calling 410-260-7225.

 Period Due Date